Small Animal Euthanasia at Home

 Making Carbon Dioxide

 You may have had occasion to mix vinegar (5% acetic acid) and baking soda (NaHCO3) together and see all the bubbles produced.
 The bubbles are carbon dioxide gas, and 1 gram of baking soda reacts with 15 ml of vinegar (or other 5% acid) to produce 291 cc of CO2.
-In kitchen measurement terms, 1 cup of vinegar reacts with 1.2 tablespoons (3.6 tsp.) of baking soda to produce 1.2 gallons of CO2, or one gallon of vinegar would react with 1.25 cups of baking soda to produce 20 gallons of CO2.
+In kitchen measurement terms, 1 cup of vinegar (236 ml) reacts with 1.2 tablespoons (3.6 tsp or 16.8 g or cc) of baking soda to produce 1.2 gallons (4.5 liters) of CO2, or 1.1 gallon of vinegar (4 liters) would react with 1.125 cups (280 g) of baking soda to produce 20 gallons (75 liters) of CO2.
 Both white vinegar and baking soda are inexpensive, and using more baking soda than the minimum amount given above does no harm.
+One liter of vinegar reacts with 70 g/cc baking soda to make 19 liters CO2.

 You might want to expose the animal to the smell of vinegar to see if the odor is distressing or not.
 Rodents seem to like the smell.
 If the pet has a strong negative reaction, you might consider using muraitic acid (HCl) or swimming pool acid.
 These acids are concentrated and potentially hazardous, so be sure to determine their concentration and dilute them to make a 5% solution first (see mouse-over—add acid to water, never add water to concentrated acid!).